regency-words

 Addle-pated Not right in the head, mentally deficient

-Balmy insane, or deluded, not quite right in the head.
-(See daft)
+Balmy insane, or deluded, a screw loose, not quite right in the head.
+(See daft) “Aye, the lad’s a trifle balmy, but he does make me laugh.”

-Banbury Tale A childish tale or fib.
+Banbury Tale A childish tale or fib, an unbelievable story told to avoid the truth.
 Banbury is drawn from a nursery rhyme of that name, and/or the fact that Banbury, England was where many fairy tales were published.
-Both hold the connotation that ‘the tale‘ is an innocent but unbelievable story told to avoid the truth.
-Most etymologists agree that Georgette Heyer coined this phrase.
-So, while it is not an authentic Regency phrase it was eagerly adopted as part of the accepted Regency vernacular.
+Many etymologists say that Georgette Heyer coined this phrase.
+So, although it may not be an authentic Regency phrase, it was eagerly adopted as part of the accepted Regency vernacular.

 Beau Monde French for ‘the beautiful people.’
-The elite members of London’s high society.
+Refers to the elite members of London’s high society.
 (See also Ton)

 bombazine a twill-woven black silk, often used for mourning clothes.
 Because it is stiffer it rustles more than regular silk, creases and wrinkles easily.